 Athletics can make a difference in admission and after, but no reputable institution will admit unqualified students, no matter how great their athletic prowess.
 If student-athletes end up on academic probation, they don’t play.
 Ultimately, your college choice can’t be based solely on athletics.
 Only one athlete in 10,000 will go on to the pros, and the average pro career is only three or four years.
 How student-athletes perform in the classroom is what really counts.
 But if you have both academic and athletic ability, your chances of getting into the college of your choice are enhanced—and your chances of enjoying the experience are too.
 So, what should you do?
 Slip into your sports gear and go for it!

-To learn more about the roll athletics plays in higher education, check out our College Athletics section.
+To learn more about the role athletics plays in higher education, check out our College Athletics section.